tigerabrodi/data-structures-and-algorithms-javascript/src/recursion/README.md

 **Store Results:** After computing the result for a set of inputs, store this result in the cache before returning it.

 **Pass the Cache in Recursive Calls:** Ensure that the cache is accessible in each recursive call, either by passing it as an argument or using a closure.

+# Divide and Conquer

+Divide and conquer is a technique for solving problems by breaking them down into smaller subproblems.
+It is useful when these subproblems are similar to the original problem, but smaller in size.

+The steps are:

+1. Divide: Break the problem down into smaller subproblems.
+2. Conquer: Solve the subproblems recursively.
+If they are small enough, solve the subproblems as base cases.
+3. Combine: Take the solutions to the subproblems and merge them into a solution to the original problem.
+4. Base case: The problem cannot be broken down any further.
+5. Recursive case: The problem can be broken down into smaller subproblems.

+- Simplify complex problems
+- Efficiency
+- Parallelism

+## Analogy

+Imagine you're tasked with organizing a large library.
+Doing it all at once seems overwhelming.
+So, you apply a divide and conquer approach:

+**Divide:** You divide the entire library into sections (fiction, non-fiction, science, literature, etc.).

+**Conquer:** Each section is then organized independently.
+This task is simpler because each section is smaller and more manageable than the whole library.

+**Combine:** Once all sections are organized, the entire library is organized as a result of organizing these individual sections.